 Anyone at risk for alcohol or Adderall abuse should know several facts about both drugs.
 Both drugs are fairly common, and both can be lethal if used in conjunction or in large amounts separately.

 Adderall is an amphetamine, which means it is a central nervous system stimulant .
 As a central nervous system stimulant, the drug can give users a feeling of energy, elation, concentration and even euphoria .
-For that reason, Adderall is often abused by high school and college students looking to concentrate on a test or on a paper.
+For this reason, Adderall is often abused by high school and college students looking to concentrate on a test or on a paper.

 Alcohol is a central nervous system depressant, meaning that the drug delays reaction times for users and limits inhibitions.
 It also lowers critical thinking and motor skill thresholds.
-The effects of both drugs only last a few hours, but prolonged use could cause long-term organ damage, such as serious liver problems and memory issues.
+The effects of both drugs only last for a few hours, but prolonged use can cause long-term organ damage, such as serious liver problems and memory issues.
 When alcohol and Adderall are used in conjunction, the mix of drugs can be extremely dangerous and even cause death.

-Signs and Symptoms of Alcohol with Adderall
+Signs and Symptoms of Alcohol With Adderall

 - Slurred speech.